 Channels of communication

 Adding an overview of the channels that are used and touched along the journey helps us understand on what occasion candidates use which channel and how this influences their experience.
 The ultimate goal of analyzing channels is to make the process as convenient as possible for the candidate, and taking the chance to communicate with them in methods that are both effective and enjoyable.

-Although there is already an increased focus on the candidate’s experience in recruiting, there are still challenges that need to be overcome when introducing journey mapping.
+Although there is already an increased focus on the job seeker's experience in recruiting, there are still challenges that need to be overcome when introducing journey mapping.

 Clustering candidates into personas